dkim26/Daniel-Kim-Portfolio/essays/ArtTheoryUI.md

 <img src="../img/css.png" height = 600>
 <img src="../img/boot.png" height = 600>
 <h1>My future with Bootstrap and UI design</h1>
-There is still a lof learning I need to do and I barely scratched the surface.
+There is still a lot of learning I need to do and I barely scratched the surface.
 I want to be at the level where using it is natural and I know how to design sites well.
 This will eventually be crucial when during the final project.
 In the upcoming week, I will start learning React so I am looking forward to that.
 I heard it is a very useful and powerful tool and combined with my previous knowledge of Bootstrap and HTML/CSS I can start making really cool stuff.